JerloPH/HomeCinema/README_TODO.md

   - [ ] Add Button to Group Items (Group by: Series Name, if Series) *(Check if season or episode is not empty, and get only episode 1)*

 - Movie Information Form
-  - [ ] Switch webBrowser to Cefsharp Browser
+  - [ ] Switch webBrowser to Cefsharp Browser.
+On-HOLD

   - [ ] Automatically get information from IMDB when newly added media (IMDB Scraper)